AsmaaNabilBakr/Virtualize-list/README.md

-# Getting Started with Create React App
+# Getting Started with Virtualize List to manage +10000 Items list.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).